olly-evans/terminal-pathfinding/README.md

 # Notes
+- prio no.1 is think of a good way to place e and s.

 - Add in s for start point. copy code for e.
 - Could also add fn + arrkey to skip to top/bottom and far left/right.